camelinaction/camelinaction2/chapter12/riderautoparts-partner-karaf/ReadMe.md

 Use `karaf/karaf` as user name and password, and close the prefernce by clicking the X button in the top righter corner.

-If all goes well, the message gets dequed from the ActiveMQ queue and processed by Camel and inserted into the database.
+If all goes well, the message gets de-queued from the ActiveMQ queue and processed by Camel and inserted into the database.

 In the Karaf log you will see something like: